RuheeRajwani/TwitterClone/README.md

 Describe any challenges encountered while building the app.

 I struggled with understanding some of the logic focused on API calls.
 I also got confused when trying to take functionality out of the TimelineViewController and putting it into the TweetCell.
+I also could not fully implement auto layout.

 ## Credits